defescooler/prompto/README.md

 1. Register an account at http://localhost:5173
 2. Install the Chrome extension
 3. Go to any AI platform (ChatGPT, Claude, etc.)
-4. Start typing a prompt (10+ words)
+4. Start typing a prompt (5+ characters)
-5. Click the "Enhance" button to improve your prompt
+5. Click the "Enhance Prompt" button to improve your prompt

 ### Dashboard
 - View your prompt enhancement statistics